axelarnetwork/axelar-local-dev/README.md

   - `port`: Port to listen to.
 Defaults to `8500`.
   - `afterRelay`: A function `(relayData: RelayData) => void` which will be called after each relay.
 Mainly to be used for debugging.
   - `callback`: A function `(network: Network, info: any) => Promise<null>` that will be called right after setting up each network.
 Use this to setup additional features, like deploying contracts that already exist on testnet/mainnet.
+- `CloneLocalOptions`: An extension of `CreateLocalOptions` that includes:
+  - `env`: a `string` whose value is either `mainnet` or `testnet` depending which network we are supposed to fork from.
+  - `chains`: These now act as a filter for which chains to fork.
+Defaults to all the chains.
+  - `networkInfo`: The `NetworkInfo` (see below) which overwrites the default parameters.
+Can be used to set the chainId which can be used to fool metamask into using actual dApps!
 - `Network`: This object type is used to handle most functionality within the module.
 It has the following properties:
   - `name`: The name of the network.
   - `chainId`: The chainId of the network.